Vira Natura

 Day 5 To Nieuwoudtville

-A long but rewarding day will see us heading north of Cape Town, stopping along the picturesque coast for populations of Haemanthus pubescens and more immense Brunsvigia orientalis.
+A long but rewarding day will see us heading north of Cape Town, stopping along the picturesque coast for populations of Haemanthus pubescens, fine clumps of Amaryllis belladona and more immense Brunsvigia orientalis.
 By early afternoon we will be among the big pink amaryllid Ammocharis longifolia before climbing above the rugged landscape to a higher plateau where the bizarre ‘clocks’ of Crossyne pepper the local churchyard.
 Overnight Nieuwoudtville.

 Day 6 Nieuwoudtville and Quiver Trees